iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

             </plugin>
 ```

-Now that our application is all set, let's move forward deploying our application, we will need few tools to install locally.
+Now that our application is all set, let's move forward deploying our application:

-### Docker

-If you don't already have a [docker desktop](https://docs.docker.com/desktop/install/windows-install/) running on your machine, it's a good idea to track our containers that will be created along this article.

-### Minikube

-We will need [Minikube](https://minikube.sigs.k8s.io/docs/start) to be installed on our machine to use kubernetes locally.

-### Helm

-As well as [Helm](https://helm.sh/docs/intro/install/) to configure and optimize our kubernetes deployment later on.

 ## Begin deploying